Canadian Small Business CRA Compliance Routine

 Monthly review (minimum viable checklist)

 This should be an 'evergreen' list that you revise on an ongoing basis as you develop your routine.
+If you've been doing your Money Mondays and Treasury Thursdays consistently, this monthly review will take less time.
+Why?
+You're just confirming patterns you've already been tracking weekly.
 On the first business day each month:

 • Back up your records and test you can open a random file.